CodeHarrington/Project-1/README.md

 ### I have better luck after fixing that. but the next bugs was a change in 2 more resizing of pictures
 ![Screen Shot 2022-02-09 at 13 22 37](https://user-images.githubusercontent.com/96495354/153283944-4ec99a89-53dc-4a04-8608-000d5f2e9ea0.png)

-### Performance was good now just need to fix a bug on a information ancor element that had no discription.
+### Performance was good, now I just need to fix a bug on an information anchor element that had no description.

 ### Final results:

-I noticed that this tests scores vary from time to time and depends on external libraries as well.
+I noticed that these test scores vary from time to time and depend on external libraries as well.

 ![Screen Shot 2022-02-09 at 20 58 07](https://user-images.githubusercontent.com/96495354/153289018-027f618e-2ff6-4b19-88bd-581b644545d6.png)